weimeilin79/rpg-rag/instructions/module-one/03-genai_lambda-container.md

 ### Build and Push the Docker Image to Amazon ECR

 - Build the Docker Image:
-Open a terminal and navigate to the directory containing your Dockerfile.
-Build the Docker image:

 ```
 docker build -t askhero .